SUNY Buffalo State Digital Signage Policy and Guidelines

 Copyright and Trademark: Postings cannot contain copyrighted or trademarked material.
 Original content (i.e. student or faculty work samples) remain the intellectual property of their originator.

-Content: Must not violate state or federal law or any college policy; feature obscene, harassing, or discriminatory content; or contain any other inappropriate information.
+Content: Must not violate state or federal law or any university policy; feature obscene, harassing, or discriminatory content; or contain any other inappropriate information.
 Content should be set to expire within a reasonable timeframe, should meet the strategic goals of the institution, be accurate, free of spelling and grammatical errors, and must be presented professionally.
 Content that does not meet these guidelines will be removed.
 Consistent content issues will jeopardize account access.
 Because we embrace a decentralized-centralized publishing model for management of digital signage, the campus community is invited to report content issues by submitting a ticket.

 • Each slide should display for no more than 30 seconds.